Tooth Extraction (Having A Tooth Pulled) - WebMD

 • When to Call the Dentist

-5 min read
+8 min read

 Reasons for Pulling Teeth

 Infection.
-If tooth decay or damage extends to the pulp -- the center of the tooth containing nerves and blood vessels -- bacteria in the mouth can enter the pulp, leading to infection.
-Often this can be corrected with root canal therapy (RCT), but if the infection is so severe that antibiotics or RCT do not cure it, extraction may be needed to prevent the spread of infection.
+If tooth decay or damage extends to the pulp (the center of the tooth containing nerves and blood vessels), bacteria in the mouth can enter the pulp, leading to infection.
+Often, this can be corrected with root canal therapy (RCT).
+But if the infection is so severe that antibiotics or RCT do not cure it, extraction may be needed to prevent the spread of infection.

 What to Expect With Tooth Extraction

 Once the tooth has been pulled, a blood clot usually forms in the socket.
 The dentist will pack a gauze pad into the socket and have you bite down on it to help stop the bleeding.
-Sometimes the dentist will place a few stitches -- usually self-dissolving -- to close the gum edges over the extraction site.
+Sometimes, the dentist will place a few stitches — usually self-dissolving — to close the gum edges over the extraction site.

-Sometimes, the blood clot in the socket breaks loose, exposing the bone in the socket.
+In some cases, the blood clot in the socket breaks loose, exposing the bone in the socket.
 This is a painful condition called dry socket.
 If this happens, your dentist will likely place a sedative dressing over the socket for a few days to protect it as a new clot forms.

 • Damaged or man-made heart valves